SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 1. Make sure the page is selected in the leftmost pane of the app editor.

-1. In the *icon* section in the top-left corner of the app, select an icon for the page.

-1. Select your icon of choice.
+1. In the *icon* section in the top-left corner of the app, select your icon of choice.

 1. Repeat these steps for the second page.